 "Full and effective participation and inclusion in society" is one of the guiding principles of the Convention on the Rights of Persons with Disabilities.
-To achieve this goal, user experience (UX) and accessibility are key to ensure that all participants benefit similarly from an engaging online learning experience.
+This section contains accessiblity guidelines for creating online learning activities, as well as tools and additional resources.
+For more detailed information on this topic, we invite you to become familiar with Accessibility Guidelines for the United Nations.